h2oai/h2ogpt/README.md

   - [AI Appstore](https://docs.h2o.ai/h2o-ai-cloud/)

 We are proud to have over 25 (of the world's 280) [Kaggle Grandmasters](https://h2o.ai/company/team/kaggle-grandmasters/) call H2O home, including three Kaggle Grandmasters who have made it to world #1.

-### Current state

-Open-source repository with commercially usable code (Apache v2) to:
-1. Generate datasets for fine-tuning LLMs (including prompt engineering)
-2. Fine-tune LLMs on commodity hardware and enterprise GPU servers (single or multi node)
-3. Run a chatbot on a single GPU server
-4. Evaluate the performance of fine-tuned LLMs
-5. Create shareable APIs for a chatbot

-### Roadmap items

-1. Pre-training of foundation models on hundreds of billions of tokens or more
-2. High-performance distributed training (using DeepSpeed or similar)
-3. State-of-the-art LLM.
-Currently not great at code completion, reasoning, factual correctness.
-It suffers from hallucinations and other common issues that most LLMs share.
-4. End-user applications using LLMs

 ### Help